 Graduate Programs in MD/PhD

-MD/PhD students officially begin their PhD coursework upon completion of their USMLE Step 1 exams and the MD program's TTCE 2-week course.
-Students interested in a particular graduate program should meet with that program's director early in their first year to begin preliminary planning of rotations and coursework, and consult regularly with their SOC.
+MD/PhD students officially begin their PhD coursework after successful completion of their USMLE Step 1 exams and the MD program's TTCE 2-week course.
+Students interested in a particular graduate program should meet with that program's director early in their first year of medical school to begin preliminary planning of rotations and coursework, and consult regularly with their SOC.

 - Biomedical Engineering

 - Cell and Developmental Biology

 - Physiology & Pharmacology

 Contact PMCB to schedule a one on one meeting with the Graduate Program Director and for more information on required courses, waivable courses, and anticipated timelines.
 More information on individual graduate programs under PMCB can be found by clicking on the links above.
 If interested in a particular program, students are encouraged to reach out to the respective programs for more information as well.